OWASP/ASVS/4.0/en/0x14-V6-Cryptography.md

 * All cryptographic modules fail in a secure manner and that errors are handled correctly.
 * A suitable random number generator is used.
-* Access to keys is managed in a secure way.
+* Access to keys is securely managed.

 ## V6.1 Data Classification

 The most important asset is the data processed, stored or transmitted by an application.
-Always perform a privacy impact assessment to correctly classify the data protection needs of any stored data.
+Always perform a privacy impact assessment to classify the data protection needs of any stored data correctly.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---:| :---: | :---: |